Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Evaluation

 \subsection{Experiment Setup}

-\textbf{Hardware} We implement our \bd prototype on a server with Ubuntu 18.04 Intel(R) Xeon(R) Gold 6240 CPU running at 2.60GHz and GeForce RTX 3090 GPUs.
-We employ the Keysight EXG signal generator~\cite{Keysight} and an ultrasound transducer array to modulate \bd as the baseband to launch attacks.
-A JBL loudspeaker is utilized to playback the victim's utterances from the datasets below.
+\textbf{Hardware} We implement our \bd prototype on a server with Ubuntu 18.04 Intel(R) Xeon(R) Gold 6240 CPU running at 2.60GHz and one GeForce RTX 3090 GPU.
+We employ the Keysight EXG signal generator~\cite{Keysight} and an ultrasound transducer array to modulate \bd as the baseband, as well as a power amplifier (NF HSA4015)~\cite{amplifierHSA4015} to enable long-range ultrasonic attack transmission.
+JBL loudspeakers are utilized to playback the victim's utterances and noises from the datasets below.

-\textbf{Dataset.} We adopt two widely-used human speech datasets to examine the performance of \bd, i.e., VoxCeleb~\cite{nagrani2017voxceleb} and LibriSpeech (test-clean set)~\cite{panayotov2015librispeech}.
+\textbf{Dataset.} We adopt six widely-used human speech datasets to examine the performance of \bd.
+Particularly, we set the English VoxCeleb~\cite{nagrani2017voxceleb} and LibriSpeech~\cite{panayotov2015librispeech} as two main datasets as our default experiment configuration.
+We also consider the impact of different languages on \bd and evaluate it using AISHELL-1 (Chinese)~\cite{aishell_2017}, MLS Italian, MLS German, MLS French~\cite{Pratap2020MLSAL}.
 We randomly select 3 female and 3 male speakers as the candidate victims from each dataset, given in Tab.~\ref{tab:people}.
 For each victim, we preset the attacker's ability to secretly record 3 victim's voice samples and launch 5 ultrasonic backdoors.
 Then, another unseen 20 utterance samples of each victim are used to test these backdoors' performance.

 \textbf{Target Model.} We validate \bd on seven representative end-to-end SRS models, including ECAPA-TDNN~\cite{2020ecapatdnn}, Pyannote~\cite{bredin2020pyannote}, U-Level~\cite{xie2019utterance}, WavLM-Xvec~\cite{chen2022wavlm}, SpeakerNet~\cite{koluguri2020speakernet}, D-vector~\cite{wan2018generalized}, ResNet34~\cite{chung2020in} along with two typical speech datasets (i.e., VoxCeleb1~\cite{nagrani2017voxceleb} and LibriSpeech~\cite{panayotov2015librispeech}).
 Particularly, our experiments are conducted under the black-box setting, i.e., we estimate the gradient instead of using explicit information.
 We choose ECAPA-TDNN as our main target model due to its relatively high performance among state-of-art TDNN-based systems.
 Notably, we set the threshold $\theta$ to 0.688 for ECAPA-TDNN according to the equal error rate (EER) on LibriSpeech (more details are listed in Tab.~\ref{tab:model_threshold}).